CurbSafeCharmer/refill/README.md

 git clone --recursive https://github.com/zhaofengli/refill.git
 ```

-The complete source code of reFill is now cloned in the `reflinks` directory. `cd` into it, and:
+The complete source code of reFill will be cloned in the `refill` directory. `cd` into it, and:
 ```sh
 php composer.phar install
 ```